AstraLuma/pyreg/README.txt

 String - REG_SZ
 ------
 A unicode string.
-(Strings are always Unicode due to _winreg implementation, although if this changes, I am likely to force unicode anyway.)

 About data type conversion
 --------------------------
-During the save and load processes, data types are converted to/from a form that _winreg will store correctly, aka (de)munging).
+During the save and load processes, data types are converted to/from a form that _winreg will store correctly, aka (de)munging.

 You may define your own classes that pyreg can store by either:
 * Inheriting from one of the pre-defined types above
-* Defining the __to_registry__ function
+* Defining the __to_registry__ method

 You may also allow your class to be created upon retrieval.
 To do this, you
 must: